brentp/rare-disease-wf/README.md

  3. it assumes a high-quality, jointly-called VCF is already available
  4. it leaves the analyst with the chore of getting IGV set up, and browsing each candidate for each family.

+## Quickstart
-The aim of this project is a more complete workflow that can be run something like:
+This project **currently** has workflow that can be run as:

 ```
-nextflow run rare-disease.nf --ped $ped \
+nextflow run -resume -profile slurm rare-disease.nf \
+    -config nextflow.config \    # a staring config is included in this repo. adjust from there.
+    --xams "/path/to/*/*.cram" \ # NOTE that this is a string glob
+    --ped $pedigree_file \       # see: https://gatk.broadinstitute.org/hc/en-us/articles/360035531972-PED-Pedigree-format
-	--cohort cakut-cohort --fasta $fasta \
+    --fasta $reference_fasta \
-	--alignment-list cram-paths.txt
+    --gff $gff \                   # e.g. from: ftp://ftp.ensembl.org/pub/current_gff3/homo_sapiens/
+    --slivarzip gnomad.hg38.zip    # from:
+    --cohort_name my_rare_disease  # https://github.com/brentp/slivar#gnotation-files
 ```

-This will:
+This does:

  1. Run [DeepVariant](https://github.com/google/deepvariant) and [GLNexus](https://github.com/dnanexus-rnd/GLnexus) (we have shown these tools to give higher quality results for trios) in an efficient nextflow workflow that can be easily run in the cloud or on a cluster.
  1. Decompose and normalize variants.